cooleydw494/codemonkeys/self-help-special-file.md

-Use the following summary of the monk cli, theme functions avaiable to writing help scripts, and text themes for those theme functions, to help you write your final help script:
+Use the following summary of the monk cli, theme functions avaiable to writing help scripts, and text themes for those theme functions, to help you write your final help script.
+Use this knowledge to inform your approach rather than directly referencing it or making it the focus of your script:

 ```
-CodeMonkeys & Monk CLI:
+CodeMonkeys & Monk CLI description.
+This is the CLI that will run the commands you're writing help scripts for:
 CodeMonkeys is an AI-ready automations framework with the Monk CLI.
 Monk offers unique functionality through recursive name-matching logic.
 Its flags allow targeting barrels, automations, and modules, and also facilitate actions such as editing, printing, and copying.
 monk help: Run general help script
 monk list: List existing entities